paulmelis/nano-tools/readme.md

 * What operating systems will this work on?
   - In principle it should work everywhere Python and the required dependencies are available.
-In practice, it is developed and tested mostly on Linux.
+In practice, it is developed and tested on Linux.
 So with other operating systems there might be some things not fully working (yet).

 * Why is the code based on Python 3.x?